FAQ - Students

 If the university cancels on-campus classes, can my instructor teach my class virtually?

 Instructors may conduct classes virtually using Zoom or other synchronous delivery methods.
-If an instructor chooses to teach their course virtually during an inclement weather-related closure, they must record the sessions and make them available to all students.
-Instructors may not penalize students who miss a virtual class due to a weather-related closure.
-They must allow students the opportunity to make up work due during the weather-related closure while on-campus courses are cancelled and may not administer examinations during a weather-related closure.
+If an instructor chooses to teach their course virtually during inclement weather operations, they must record the sessions and make them available to all students.
+Instructors may not penalize students who miss a virtual class due to inclement weather.
+They must allow students the opportunity to make up work due while on-campus courses are cancelled and may not administer examinations during this time.
 Online courses continue without interruption.

 Why doesn't the university close when local school districts close?